 Diet provides another strategic tool for attaining and sustaining natural mental health, for the reduction and elimination of symptoms.
 Alternative to Meds Center provides a delicious menu of meals, snacks, and smoothies based on orthomolecular principles, prepared gourmet-style using clean, mostly organic locally produced ingredients, avoiding sugars, processed foods, additives, caffeine, and other mood-disrupting elements.

 Alternatives to Citalopram Inpatient Style

 What could be more valuable than resolving mental anguish or fear, and re-gaining clarity and joyful interest in one’s own life?

 Our Equine-assisted therapy is one of the more popular options for our clients, and we teach our clients pain and stress management techniques.
 Over 40 therapists and medical doctors are ready to deliver personalized, compassionate, and competent care for maximum client comfort.
 Many genres of treatments can blend together in tailoring an individual’s program.

 Alternative to Meds Center is a world-class in-patient center that offers the most comprehensive, evidence-based options for treatment available anywhere.

 Find Out More About Citalopram Alternatives

-In summary, Alternative to Meds Center has been helping people with alternatives to citalopram and other drugs as well as tapering programs for more than 15 years.
-Please call us to find out more.
-Our safe and effectively designed citalopram alternatives treatment helps our clients regain natural and sustainable mental health.
+Alternative to Meds Center has been helping people with alternatives to citalopram and other drugs as well as medication tapering help for more than 15 years.
+Please call us to find out more about in-patient treatment in our pristine, retreat-like facility.
+We can answer your questions about insurance coverage, things to do and see in the area, length of treatment, and provide any other information you are interested in.
+Our safe and effectively designed citalopram alternatives treatment offers our clients the opportunity to regain natural and sustainable mental health.

 This content has been reviewed and approved by a licensed physician.